 The richest plant-based food in calcium is moringa powder, though.
 Moringa powder contains about 2,700 mg of calcium per 100g!
 Just for comparison, cow’s milk contains only 113 mg of calcium per 100 mL.
 Moringa power is a true superfood.
 It’s packed with protein, minerals, chlorophyll, and carotenoids.
 You can find a wide variety of moringa powders on iHerb.

 Consuming high amounts of calcium from food is safe.
 But, we shouldn’t consume high dosages from dietary supplements.

 Are bananas good for you?

 In addition, banana is a good source of potassium.
 It contains about 16% of the DV.
 A diet high in potassium supports weight loss.
-It has been linked to a lower body mass index (BMI), smaller waist circumference, and a lower risk of obesity.

 Also, banana is pretty rich in magnesium.
 Obese people and people with diabetes tend to have low levels of magnesium.
-Magnesium deficiency may lead to many health problems, such as hypertension, cardiovascular, and metabolic disease.[4,5]
+Magnesium deficiency may lead to many health problems, such as hypertension, cardiovascular, and metabolic disease.[3,4]

-Bananas contain only traces from other minerals.
+Bananas contain only traces of other minerals.